 ADHD medications affect people differently.
 One person with ADHD may benefit from one type of amphetamine, and another person may feel unpleasant side effects from the same medication.

 Depending on a person’s lifestyle, short-acting drugs such as Ritalin and Adderall may be preferable for some.
-Others may prefer only taking one pill per day.
+But others may prefer taking only one pill per day.
 Those people may benefit more from long-acting or extended-release formulations such as Vyvanse or Concerta.

 When taken as prescribed by a doctor for the treatment of ADHD, all amphetamine-based medications have a low risk of addiction.
-When abused or taken by people without ADHD, Vyvanse can cause a number of serious health problems, including addiction.
+When misused or taken without an ADHD diagnosis, Vyvanse can cause a number of serious health problems, including addiction.